nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your database.

+4. Open a command window in that folder

-4. Double-click the file to start the app.
+5. Run the command ```java -jar TourPlanner.jar``` to start the program

-5. Type the command in the command box and press Enter to execute.
+6. Type the command in the command box and press Enter to execute

 <br>